Sales-LV/premium-api/README.md

 Changelog
 ------------
+1.1.1:
+- New error codes added for attachments

 1.1.0:
 - compatibility moved up to 5.5;
 - some error messages indicate data unavailability due to GDPR limitations;